ben-n93/SQL-tips-and-tricks/README.md

 -- Solution.
 SELECT *
-FROM employees e
+FROM employees E
 WHERE NOT EXISTS (
     SELECT 1
-    FROM departments d
+    FROM departments D
-    WHERE d.id = e.department_id
+    WHERE D.id = E.department_id
 )
 ;
 ```